HITEC City: The TCS Deccan Park Campus

-The Deccan park is the largest global development centre of the Tata Consultancy Services.
+The Deccan park is the largest global development centre of the Tata Consultancy Services opened in 2003.
 The facility was designed by Swiss architect Mario Botta.
 The Deccan Park has been set up with an estimated investment of ₹15 billion with recreation and sporting facilities, which houses more than 2,200 professionals.
 The centre has been set up in 11 acres (4.5 ha) of land, with a built-up area around 320,000 ft^{2} (30,000 m^{2}) on 9 floors.
 The centre works in domain areas such as telecommunications, e-governance, biological sciences, ports, and shipping and also deploy technologies including .Net, opensource billing and bioinformatics.